Operations

 Operand Description

-base any type
+base CIR pointer type

 Results: